Engin-Boot/capture-behavior-of-a-visit-counter-prajyotture/needs-director.md

   Given Special Parking Facilities is provided
   When Visiting specialist Comes in assign him ticket for that parking slot and update parking counter
-  Then parking slot is reserved and display the the counter count.
+  Then parking slot is reserved and display the counter count.